gligoran/gorangligorin.com/_posts/2010-08-09-jogging-week-2.md

 ## Wednesday

 This was the day when it finally happened.
 I did it!
-I completed the whole lap, the whole 3.16 kilometers of it :) I was extremely happy when I got home.
+I completed the whole lap, the whole 3.16 kilometers of it :smiley: I was extremely happy when I got home.
 But also very exhausted.
 Physically I should have given up way back, but I just kept going and going.
 It was a mental win.
 I took me 16 minutes to do it.
 It's not my best on this lap but I don't care.

 ## Thursday and Friday